milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### FRONTEND AND BACKEND SETUP

--   Navigate to the `root` folder, install packages and start the Node server
+-   Navigate to the `backend` folder, install packages and start the Node server

 ```
     npm install